-Hoarding disorder is a persistent difficulty discarding or parting with possessions because of a perceived need to save them.
-A person with hoarding disorder experiences distress at the thought of getting rid of the items.
-Excessive accumulation of items, regardless of actual value, occurs.
+Hoarding disorder is an ongoing difficulty throwing away or parting with possessions because you believe that you need to save them.
+You may experience distress at the thought of getting rid of the items.
+You gradually keep or gather a huge number of items, regardless of their actual value.

-Hoarding often creates such cramped living conditions that homes may be filled to capacity, with only narrow pathways winding through stacks of clutter.
-Countertops, sinks, stoves, desks, stairways and virtually all other surfaces are usually piled with stuff.
-And when there's no more room inside, the clutter may spread to the garage, vehicles, yard and other storage facilities.
+Hoarding often creates extremely cramped living conditions with only narrow pathways winding through stacks of clutter.
+Countertops, sinks, stoves, desks, stairways and all other surfaces are usually piled with stuff.
+You may not be able to use some areas for their intended purpose.
+For example, you may not be able to cook in the kitchen.
+When there's no more room inside your home, the clutter may spread to the garage, vehicles, yard and other storage areas.

 Hoarding ranges from mild to severe.
-In some cases, hoarding may not have much impact on your life, while in other cases it seriously affects your functioning on a daily basis.
+In some cases, hoarding may not have much impact on your life, while in other cases it seriously affects your daily functioning.

-People with hoarding disorder may not see it as a problem, making treatment challenging.
-But intensive treatment can help people with hoarding disorder understand how their beliefs and behaviors can be changed so that they can live safer, more enjoyable lives.
+People with hoarding disorder may not see it as a problem, so getting them to take part in treatment can be challenging.
+But intensive treatment can help you understand how your beliefs and behaviors can be changed so that you can live a safer, more enjoyable life.